Byadiso/rentowacu/README.md

 Everything work perfect , However :

--   I am still working, different features are still in process
+-   I am still working on it, different features are still in process

 # Installation